 To: HM King Charles III and The Rt Hon.
 PM: Return the KOH-I-NOOR diamond to INDIA!

 H.G.
 Wells wrote: "Civilization is a race between education and catastrophe.
 Let us learn the TRUTH and spread it far and wide -for the Truth is the greatest weapon we have."

 While never harboring ill will, and becoming their staunchest supporters, India has enriched the British people by 45 trillion £GBP.
-While ruled by 'corporate raiders,' (they cut-off the fingers of the weavers, forcing India to buy British cloth!)
-100 million Indians died of their famine-induced policies.
+While ruled by 'corporate raiders,' (they cut-off the fingers of the weavers, forcing India to buy British cloth) 100 million Indians died of their famine-induced policies.
 In the 18th century, India's world trade was at 30% and by 1947, after the British East India Company's deindustrialization, it was reduced to just 4%!

-The Rt.
-Hon.
-British Government plundered the Koh-i-Noor diamond from a 10-year-old boy, who saw fit to obliterate his inheritance.
+The Koh-i-Noor was plundered from a 10-year-old boy by the Rt.
+Hon British Govt., who saw fit to obliterate his inheritance.
 Though worth \$20 billion in today's money, for India, the Koh-i-Noor diamond is incalculable!
-Clearly, the British government sanctioned Jindan's assassination, just like what Putin did to Navalny. ...As history tells us, the 'curse of the diamond' is that no one who has removed the Koh-i-Noor from India has fared well!
-So in the words of Prime Minister Lord Palmerston: "A thief must always be made to disgorge!"
+Clearly, the British government sanctioned Jindan's assassination, just like what Putin did to Navalny. ...History tells us: no one who has removed the Koh-i-Noor from India has fared well!!
+So in the words of Prime Minister Lord Palmerston: "A thief must always be made to disgorge!" ...
 Regardless of Great Britain's missteps, or positive contributions to the world, it's post time for repatriating the Koh-i-Noor diamond to India!
-Your shame won't allow any queen or consort to wear it-so instead of locking your shame in a tower, transform your dark past and RETURN THE KOH-I-NOOR TO INDIA!
-In all honesty, it's the very least your great, honorable monarchy can do! ... with our profound appreciation
+Your shame won't allow any queen or consort to ever wear it-so instead of locking your shame in a tower, transform your dark past and RETURN THE KOH-I-NOOR TO INDIA!
+In all honesty -it's the very least your great monarchy can do!

+... with our profound appreciation